omnimrt/telegram-bot/README.md

 ━━━━━━━━━━━━━━━━━━━━
 3. 🎭 The Dark Knight

-💡 You can only vote for ONE movie per round

-[Inline buttons: "👁️ Seen" | "❌ Unseen" for each movie]"

-User: [Taps "👁️ Seen" for The Shawshank Redemption]
+💡 Mark each movie's status, then click 'Vote for this movie'

+[Seen ✅] [Unseen ❌] buttons for each movie
+[Vote for this movie 🎯] button at bottom"

+User: [Marks movies and clicks "Vote for this movie 🎯"]
 Bot: [In DM] "✅ Vote Confirmation - Movie Night 2024 ✅

 🎬 Movie: The Shawshank Redemption
 👁️ Your Vote: Seen

-📊 Current Vote Counts:
-   👁️ Seen: 1 votes
-   ❌ Unseen: 0 votes
-   📈 Total: 1 votes

 🎉 Your vote has been recorded successfully!"

+Bot: [In group] "✅ John Doe has voted."
 ```

 ### Voting Process
 1. Type `/vote` in the group chat
-2. Check your private messages (DM) for the poll
+2. Check your private messages (DM) for the voting interface
-3. Choose ONE movie and tap "👁️ Seen" or "❌ Unseen"
-4. Get confirmation with current vote counts
+3. Mark each movie as "Seen ✅" or "Unseen ❌"
+4. Click "Vote for this movie 🎯" to submit your vote
+5. Get confirmation in DM and group notification
-5. You can only vote once per round
+6. You can only vote once per round

 ### Film Management
 - `/addfilm <title>` - Add new films to the database